 - Under their name have them write the heading: Good at:

 - 1/3 from the top write: What we count on from you:

 - 1/2 way from the top write: Best Advice:

 Ask each executive to move to the sheet to their right and fill in each of the three sections for the person whose name appears at the top.
-When everyone has finished writing, repeat the previous step until each is back standing at the page with their name on it.
+When everyone has finished writing, repeat the previous step for the next person to the right until each is standing back at the page with their name on it.
 Add additional newsprint if more space to write is needed.

 - What clarifying questions do you have?